 We walked deeper into the Bikan quarter, where the main attraction is the willow-edged canal surrounded by picturesque black and white warehouses.

 In the feudal era these warehouses were used to store rice.
 It was very pleasant to stroll, visiting the small shops and watching the boats with their passengers slowly floating up and down the canal in the Bikan Quarter.

 A 20 minutes ride in one of the traditional boats costs 500Yen for adults and 250Yen for children and tickets can be bought at the tourist information.
 We skipped the boat ride and the museums as it was getting late and most shops and museums were closing at 5pm.

 In one of the side streets we found a boutique selling only one thing, colourful locally made tapes using Japanese washi paper.

 We spent a long time choosing which ones we wanted to buy as gifts for friends and family.
 There were too many different designs to choose from.
-Afterwards we had dinner in a small local restaurant chosen at random, and then drove back to Bingoya.
+Afterward visiting the Bikan Quarter, Japan’s tiny Venice, we had dinner in a small local restaurant in Kurashiki, chosen at random, and then drove back to Bingoya.

 Kurashiki: We wish we could have stayed at the amazing Toutou Gallery right in the heat of the Bikan Quarter

 Shin Kurashiki: Bingoya’s traditional rooms are dotted among a serene garden, a short drive from Kurashiki